celestiaorg/celestia-app/docs/architecture/adr-015-namespace-id-size.md

 20                        | 504                              | 522                                     | 466
 32                        | 672                              | 690                                     | 630

+Note: if the NMT proof is an absence proof, an additional leaf node is included in the proof.

 ### Blob Inclusion Proof Size

 Blob inclusion proofs haven't yet been implemented so this proposal can't precisely determine the impact on blob inclusion proofs.
 A naive implementation of blob inclusion proofs may return NMT proofs for all shares that a blob occupies, in other words one NMT proof per row that a blob spans.
 Assuming shares are 512 bytes, square size is 128, and a blob is less than 128 shares, a blob would occupy a maximum of 2 rows.
 Therefore, the namespace ID size's impact on blob inclusion proofs would be approximately 2 * the impact on NMT proofs.
 A [blob size independent inclusion proof](https://github.com/celestiaorg/celestia-app/blob/6d27b78aa64a749a808e84ea682352b8b551fbd7/docs/architecture/adr-011-optimistic-blob-size-independent-inclusion-proofs-and-pfb-fraud-proofs.md?plain=1#L19) is likely smaller than this naive implementation because it depends on the number of shares that a PFB transaction spans (likely significantly fewer than 2 rows).